dlang-tour/english/basics/templates.md

 # Templates

-**D** allows defining templated functions similar to C++ and Java which is a mean to define **generic** functions or objects which work for any type that compiles with the statements within the function's body:
+**D** allows defining templated functions similar to C++ and Java which is a means to define **generic** functions or objects which work for any type that compiles with the statements within the function's body:

     auto add(T)(T lhs, T rhs) {